Back to Blog

 Ready to launch your career?

-What Is UX or UI Design?
+What Is UX Design?

-The Nielsen Norman Group defines UX UI design as creating user experiences that encompass all aspects of the end-user interaction with the company, its services, and its products.
+The Nielsen Norman Group defines UI/UX design as creating user experiences that encompass all aspects of the end-user interaction with the company, its services, and its products.
 User design is about meticulously designing how the customer uses, interacts with, and feels about the product, creating the best experience for them.
 They conduct user research and use graphic design principles and visual design fundamentals to create better experiences and engage consumers.
 They use product design tools like the full range of Adobe Creative Suite or Adobe XD to make sure everyone has the best experience possible.

 UI/UX design student